yogiwisesa/NowPlaying/README.md

 # Now Playing

 An application that i wrote with React Native to fetch data from TMDB.
-All data provided by TMDB, more info about TMDB and API KEY: https://www.themoviedb.org/
+All data provided by TMDB.
+More info about TMDB and API KEY: https://www.themoviedb.org/

 ![Alt text](/device-2017-06-04-175059.png)